OmniaK87/BaseStealingIntelligence/README.md

 On the flip side we have Alcides Escobar.
 He has recently been touted as the "Replacement Level Player", as his stats are so near to the bottom of the league.
 His poor instincts account for -2.483 of his -2.645 wSB.
 The ironic thing is that he is actually one of the faster players in the league.
 He just doesn't know how to use it!

 <img src="graphics/BSIRLinePlotAlcidesEscobar.png" width="600px" height="400px">

+## Extensions
+If I were to continue expanding on this statistic I would look into getting more data to improve my prediction functions.
+While top speed is important in stealing bases, a player's acceleration matters a lot more.
+A runner will only reach their top speed a few feet before the plate.
+If I was able to get acceleration data, time between bases, or even their average lead off I could make this statistic a lot better.
+While this would improve the inputs to theh function, if I wanted to improve the rating in general I would expand the y stat from just wSB all the way up to BsR.
+This would allow me to quantify a players Base Running Intelligence, not just their Base Stealin Intelligence.